jekyll/jekyll/site/_docs/installation.md

 $ gem search jekyll --remote
 ```

 and you'll search for just the name `jekyll`, and in brackets will be latest version.
-If you aren't running the latest version, run the update command:
+Another way to check if you have the latest version is to run the command `gem outdated`.
+This will provide a list of all the gems on your system that need to be updated.
+If you aren't running the latest version, run this command:

 ```sh
 $ gem update jekyll